The Research Beacon – Young Academy of Sweden’s prize for spreading knowledge

 About the prize

-• The award ceremony will take place on 23 October at the Young Academy of Sweden’s major annual conference.
+• The award ceremony will take place in the late fall at the Young Academy of Sweden’s major annual conference.

 Nominations are submitted via a form on the Young Academy of Sweden’s website.
 Anyone can nominate someone, and you can also nominate yourself.